 Team sports such as soccer helped the most (improvement by 23.3%).
 Cycling took second place.
 Cyclists experienced 21.6% fewer days of bad mental health.

-The health benefits of cycling were also confirmed by a systematic review of 16 studies.
-Based on the results, cycling is an important contributor to better population health.
+A systematic review of 16 studies also confirmed the health benefits of cycling.
+The results suggest that cycling is an important contributor to better population health.

 Improved Stamina & Endurance